M-codeR-UMER/Data-Analysis-Using-PowerBi/README.md

 ## 📁 Dataset

-The data was imported from a structured **MySQL database** (see `328241e1-b656-4fd5-9508-e5aead4c6ea9.sql`).
+The data was imported from a structured **MySQL database** (see `db_dump.sql`).
 It includes information related to:

 - Sales transactions
 - Products and categories
 - Customer details
 - Dates and order timelines

+---

+## 📚 Data Source

+This project's data was sourced from the [Sales Insights Project](https://codebasics.io/resources/sales-insights-data-analysis-project) by [Codebasics](https://codebasics.io/).
+The original database dump (`db_dump.sql`) is publicly available for educational and non-commercial use.

 ---